kjberchin/cse15l-lab-reports/cse-15l-lab-report-5-submittable.md

 ## Edit to fix bug

-Remove the `directoryPath` variable seen in the screenshot, in order to create the file directly in the current-nonspecified directory.
+Remove the `directoryPath` variable in the java file seen in the screenshot, in order to create the file directly in the current-nonspecified directory.

 # Reflection Part 2